wix/wix-ui/docs/contribution-guide.md

 ### Component Drivers
 **component.driver.ts**

-Note that in the root there is a drivers folder containing index files according to your testing platform.
-It is an index file each component's driver export.
+In the root you will find a drivers folder containing different index files(according to your testing platform).
-If you are trying to import a components driver outside of wix-ui-core, please use it.
+These files are exports list for each component's driver export.
+If you are a component library developer trying to import drivers from wix-ui-core, please use the drivers index file, for example - if you need the vanilla driver of **AddressInput** :

+`export {addressInputDriverFactory} from 'wix-ui-core/drivers/vanilla';`

 ### Component Style API